apache/trafficserver/doc/developer-guide/cripts/cripts-overview.en.rst

 .. note::

-   This naming convention does not apply to ``string`` and ``string_view`` variables, which follow the standard C++ conventions for method names.
+   This naming convention does not apply to ``string`` and ``string_view`` variables, which follow the standard C++ conventions for the standard method names.
+Cripts specific Additions do follow the ``PascalCase`` convention though.

 Hooks
 =====